Microscopic Phase-Field Modeling

-{\it Conclusion---}We have presented a novel first-principles framework for deriving mesoscopic phase-field models entirely grounded in microscopic dynamics \cite{github-repo}.
-This microscopic-mesoscopic link, spanning eight orders of spatiotemporal scales, is established by introducing a molecular CG description in a hierarchical manner.
-Our framework requires only microscopic simulations without the need for \textit{ad hoc} thermodynamic parameters.
-While our findings suggest that deriving conventional phase-field models from full microscopic physics may necessitate several approximations in free energy functionals, they also offer new insights into developing \textit{ab initio} phase-field models for more complex microscopic dynamics.
-Since our methodology is readily generalizable to any arbitrary phase dynamics, e.g., multi-phase-field \cite{steinbach1996phase} or phase-field crystal models \cite{elder2007phase}, we anticipate this work will extend beyond the scope of rigorous coarse-graining with applications to new classes of mesoscopic materials and phenomena.
+We present a novel multiscale framework for deriving microscopic phase-field models grounded entirely in microscopic dynamics by leveraging bottom-up coarse-graining and enhanced sampling techniques.
+This microscopic-mesoscopic link, spanning eight orders of magnitude in spatiotemporal scales, is achieved through a hierarchical coarse-graining approach.
+Our framework requires only microscopic simulations, eliminating the need for \textit{ad hoc} thermodynamic parameters.
+By incorporating system-specific statistics, our findings offer new insights into improving conventional phase-field models, particularly the interpolating polynomials, to more accurately represent complex phase dynamics.